uk-tre/community-management/README.md

-# 👋 Welcome to the UK TRE Community Community Management Working Repo
+# 👋 Welcome to the UK TRE Community Management Working Repo

 ## 💡Introduction